boukharoubamehdi/apache-kafka-theory/README.md

-# apache-kafka
+# apache-kafka-theory
 Learning Apache Kafka through Udemy courses.

-These projects will progressively start as poc then will be updated to solve and/or simulate real use cases.
+At first these projects start as poc then will be updated to solve and/or simulate real use cases.

+Hands on project: kafka-master-course repository

+Next steps:
-future projects will contain these technologies:
+Poc using these technologies:

 Hadoop
 Spark